 - Advising healthcare officials on how to get the most reimbursement possible

 - Answering patients’ billing-related questions and following up with them for payments

 How can you get started in medical billing?

 The requirements for medical billing positions will vary based on the healthcare provider, but it can certainly help a job applicant to have a diploma or associate degree in the field, as well as recognition as a Certified Billing and Coding Specialist (CBCS).

-Herzing University offers both diploma and associate online programs in Medical Billing and Insurance:
+Herzing University offers both diploma and associate online programs for prospective billing and coding specialists: